Iron: Organometallic compounds

-Prussian blue or "ferric ferrocyanide", Fe_{4}[Fe(CN)_{6}]_{3}, is an old and well-known iron-cyanide complex, extensively used as pigment and in several other applications.
-Its formation can be used as a simple wet chemistry test to distinguish between aqueous solutions of Fe^{2+} and Fe^{3+} as they react (respectively) with potassium ferricyanide and potassium ferrocyanide to form Prussian blue.
+Prussian blue or "ferric ferrocyanide", Fe4[Fe(CN)6]3, is an old and well-known iron-cyanide complex, extensively used as pigment and in several other applications.
+Its formation can be used as a simple wet chemistry test to distinguish between aqueous solutions of Fe(2+) and Fe(3+) as they react (respectively) with potassium ferricyanide and potassium ferrocyanide to form Prussian blue.

-Another old example of an organoiron compound is iron pentacarbonyl, Fe(CO)_{5}, in which a neutral iron atom is bound to the carbon atoms of five carbon monoxide molecules.
+Another old example of an organoiron compound is iron pentacarbonyl, Fe(CO)5, in which a neutral iron atom is bound to the carbon atoms of five carbon monoxide molecules.
 The compound can be used to make carbonyl iron powder, a highly reactive form of metallic iron.
 Thermolysis of iron pentacarbonyl gives triiron dodecacarbonyl, Fe3(CO)12, a complex with a cluster of three iron atoms at its core.
 Collman's reagent, disodium tetracarbonylferrate, is a useful reagent for organic chemistry; it contains iron in the −2 oxidation state.
 Cyclopentadienyliron dicarbonyl dimer contains iron in the rare +1 oxidation state.